HOW TO CLEAN COLD ROOM PANELS?

 When doing the maintenance of a cold-room, it’s essential to clean and disinfect the surface of the insulated sandwich panel, without damaging it.

-Unfortunately, in most cases, the personnel on duty is not appropriately informed, so they may damage the coating, which then may cause oxidation of the insulated panel.
+Unfortunately, in most cases, the personnel on duty are not appropriately informed, so they may damage the coating, which then may cause oxidation of the insulated panel.

 TOP 8 TIPS TO FOLLOW WHILE CLEANING THE SURFACE OF A METAL INSULATED PANEL: